zorglub3/link-parser/README.md

-# Link parser in Scale
+# Link parser in Scala

 This is a small project to implement a library for supporting a link grammar and parser for the English language.